 Kinley Cricket Club by Winter Architecture

-From the architects _ “The conversion to the cricket pavilion has been designed with primary consideration toward maintaining and enhancing its existing relationship with the cricket oval and surrounding landscape while improving natural light and adaptive programming.
+“The conversion to the cricket pavilion has been designed with primary consideration toward maintaining and enhancing its existing relationship with the cricket oval and surrounding landscape while improving natural light and adaptive programming.

 The design introduces two large openings to create a Southeast central circulation axis reinforcing the buildings’ aspect to the cricket oval.
 By maintaining and updating the covered outdoor setting to the Southeast this aspect is further enhanced.